IHTSDO/snomed-publish/manifest/README.md

 Manifest generator
 ------------------

-Utility for creating a manifest file to go with a release bundle
+Utility for creating a manifest file to go with a release bundle.

+At the end, this program will create a new folder called 'Manifest' and 4 new manifest files in the root of the distribution folder (specified by -r in the inputs, see below):

+    manifest.html        A human readable HTML version of the manifest.
+Transient artefact that can be generated using 'manifest.xml' and 'Manifest/manifest.xsl'.
+References 'Manifest/screen.css'.
+    manifest.xml         A machine-readable XML form of the manifest.
+Non-transient authority.
+    Manifest/screen.css  Stylesheet referenced by manifest.html
+    Manifest/screen.xsl  XML Stylesheet for generating manifest.html from manifest.xml

 This is the syntax: